-Although blogs are often considered to be part of content marketing, their interactive, highly sharable format also places them firmly in the social media category.
+While a blog is often considered to be part of content marketing, they are also interactive and highly sharable, placing them firmly in the social media category.
 Business blogging, however, requires writing strategies that are somewhat unique, setting the format apart from traditional social media sites such as Facebook and Twitter.

 Creating your own blog is a great way to interact with potential clients and draw in leads.
 As you build trust with your audience, a blog can help to position you as an expert within your field.
 Building awareness, providing education, and showcasing your knowledge can all be great assets for your business.
 As you start your own blog, keep the following five tips in mind.